 Finnish director Dome Karukoski takes you on a wonderful journey to the life of the British author J.R.R.
-Tolkien (1892-1973), before his works of literature that would entertain millions and that were later adapted on the silver screen to entertain millions more.
+Tolkien (1892-1973), before his works of literature that would entertain millions and were later adapted on the silver screen to entertain millions more.

 By helming the biopic of Tolkien, Karukoski becomes the first Finnish Hollywood director since Renny Harlin, who made his breakthrough in the late ‘80s.
 (You may or may not know him from directing Die Hard 2!)